sshalem/Spring-Boot/13-Messaging-RabbitMQ/README.md

 1. [Prodcer](#-) is an application that sends messages only to the RabbitMQ broker.
 2. [Consumer](#-) is an application that reads messages from the RabbitMQ broker. there can be multiple consumenrs that can subscribe to RabbitMQ broker.
 3. [Queue](#-) is a buffer or a storage in a RabbitMQ broker to store the messages. </br> The message is read , it is consumened and removed from the queue.</br> A message can thus only be processed exactly once.</br> We can do any number of queues in a broker.
-4. exchange
+4. [Message](#-) is the information sent from producer to consumer via RabbitMQ. (can be String, JSON, Byte Array, plain text ,HTML)
-5. binding
+5.
-6. Routing key
+6.
-7. message

 <p align=center>